WilliamMurray-research/2026-0002-D/asset_registry/2026-002-registry-D.md

-# **CLASSIFICATION: D**
-Document Reference: `2026-002-registry-D`
-Version: `1.0`
-Status: `ACTIVE`
-Effective Date: `2026-08-01`
-Next Review: `2027-08-01`
-Owner / Custodian: `Founding Chief Architect`
-Classification Authority: `Corpus Authority`
-Distribution: `OPEN`
-Supersedes: `—`

-# **Project Registry**
+`2026-0002-reg-D-002.md`

 ---

+**CLASSIFICATION**: D

+**Document Reference**: `2026-0002-reg-D-002`
+# Project Registry
+### Governance

+**Type**: read
+**Version**: 1.3

+William Murray
+Systems Architect
+15 August 2026

+**Status**: Draft

+**Scope**: This registry serves as the authoritative ledger for all software systems, research implementations, and hardware infrastructure projects within the organization.
+While `2026-001-registry-D` tracks static document assets, specifications, and published papers, `2026-002-registry-D` governs the active operational lifecycle, technical stack parameters, deployment target milestones, and governing specification mappings for engineering initiatives.

+**Primary Model / Scheme**: The core architectural pattern, data model, or design paradigm the project is organised around.
+One or two sentences — name the pattern and state what role it plays.

+---

 ## **1. Overview & Operational Scope**

-This registry serves as the authoritative ledger for all software systems, research implementations, and hardware infrastructure projects within the organization.
-While `2026-001-registry-D` tracks static document assets, specifications, and published papers, `2026-002-registry-D` governs the active operational lifecycle, technical stack parameters, deployment target milestones, and governing specification mappings for engineering initiatives.

 ---